chinguyen1010/MABe-Challenge---Detect-unique-Behaviors-from-pose-estimates-of-Mice./README.md

-# MABe-Challenge: Detect-unique-Behaviors-from-pose-estimates-of-Mice with ML
+# MABe-Challenge: Detect unique Behaviors from pose estimates of Mice
 ML to recognize behaviors in mice based on their movements, providing new insights into animal social structures and advancing behavioral science research.

 Detect unique behaviors from pose estimates of mice.